 Want to learn Spanish?
 Take this free quiz to find out what your level is in Spanish on the CEFR scale (from A1 to C2!).

 You can also take the test in French here!

 Is it Hard to Learn Latin?

-Many language learning apps do tend to focus on vocabulary and choose to avoid having the break down Latin grammar rules, so you might what to combine a couple of different language learning methods to improve both sides of this intriguing and ancient language.
+Many language learning apps do tend to focus on vocabulary and choose to avoid having the break down Latin grammar rules, so you might want to combine a couple of different language learning methods to improve both sides of this intriguing and ancient language.

 Things like grammar books or worksheets alongside dictionaries or phrasebooks might work well as a compromise, giving you the best of both worlds.

 Ready to Learn Latin?